Table Of Contents

 2) Under Accrual Accounting: The £2,000 is recorded in March, when the income is earned, and the invoice is issued.

-This example shows that your March revenue will differ depending on the method used.
-This clearly explains the difference between Cash and Accrual Accounting.
+This example shows that your March revenue will differ depending on the method used, highlighting the key difference between Cash and Accrual Accounting.

 Example 2: You Receive a Bill

-Now, let’s check for another example.
+Now, let’s look at another example.
 Imagine you receive a £500 supplier bill in June for materials or services already delivered, but you decide to settle the payment in July according to the agreed credit terms.

 1) Under Cash Accounting: The £500 expense is recorded in July, when payment is made.